The Impact Of The European Chicken Commitment

 Phosphorus excretion was also much higher for ECC birds — an increase of 37% per kilogram of meat.
 This is because the birds consume more phosphorus through their feed while retaining the same amount as conventional birds as they’re both slaughtered at the same weight.

-Significant Gains In Food Safety
+Food Safety

 These health benefits are likely due to a combination of slower growth rates and lower stocking densities, which reduce susceptibility to intestinal diseases and mortality.
 In 2024, 96% of slower-growing flocks in the Netherlands weren’t treated with antibiotics at all, compared to only 77% of fast-growing flocks.
-This finding suggests that shifting to higher welfare standards can significantly benefit both bird health and the broader goal of reducing antibiotic resistance.
+This finding indicates that shifting to higher welfare standards can significantly benefit both bird health and the broader goal of reducing antibiotic resistance.

 Study Limitations